-7.1.7 Syntax and semantics of policy qualifiers
+7.1.8 Policy qualifiers syntax and semantics

-7.1.8 Semantic treatment for the critical extension "Certificate Policy"
+7.1.9 Processing semantics for the critical Certificate Policies extension

 The "Certificate Policy" extension identifies the policy that defines the practices that Camerfirma explicitly associates with the certificate.
 The extension may contain a qualifier from the policy.
 See 7.1.6.